Best Full Face Snorkel Masks – Reviews and Buying Advice

 The best full-face snorkel masks all are derived from one original design principle.
 One of the first ones was the Tribord Easybreath which is still one of the contenders for the best full-face snorkel mask.
 The major updates and innovations you can get are improvements and changes in the breathing chamber and mounts for action cameras.
 You can find these on the Seaview 180° full-face snorkel mask and a number of other of the current masks.

 Important factors to keep in mind also are to have a snorkel that stays dry and a valve to get rid of water inside the mask.
 Regarding safety you need to make sure that the window is of high-grade, impact resistant polycarbonate.
 Another good feature to have is a snorkel end piece is in a strong signal color.
 This allows others to see you easily and avoid collisions.

-Why to pick a full-face snorkel mask
+Why pick a full-face snorkel mask?

 Snorkeling is a family-friendly activity.
 It’s relaxing and there’s so much to see underwater.
 You also do not need any skills whatsoever once you know how to swim.
 It is important to use the right equipment to make it a pleasant recreational activity for you and your family.

 Until a few years ago the best snorkel masks you could get where the same as the ones you used for diving.
 Technically, there was and is nothing wrong with that.
 You added a snorkel, and you were good to go.
 And that’s where the problem started for most.

 The snorkels had a mouthpiece you needed to bite down to keep it in place.
 Even if it’s your own, that’s a rather unhygienic piece of equipment.
 The more important issue though is or was that you had to breathe through your mouth.
 The old mask and snorkel combinations did not allow for any nose breathing.
 Many people didn’t like this leisure activity because of that as their instinct was to breathe through their nose.